Eat Feel Heal: A Sacred Food Journey

 Simple Small Steps to Begin Today

-1. First thing in the morning: Soak 1 teaspoon each of coriander seeds, fennel seeds and cumin seeds in boiled water and drink as a tea
+1. First thing in the morning: soak 1 tsp each of coriander seeds, fennel seeds and cumin seeds in boiled water and drink as a tea

-2. Before every meal, breathe in for 4 seconds, hold for 4 seconds, breathe out for 4 seconds.
-Say ‘thank you.’
-Then take your fist bite
+2. Before every meal: breathe in for 4 seconds, hold for 4 seconds, breathe out for 4 seconds, say “thank you,” then take your first bite

-3. At the end of every meal, repeat the same breathing technique for 3 breaths before standing
+3. After each meal: repeat this breathing technique for 3 breaths before standing

 5. Switch off all devices while eating